Find Cheap Homeowners Insurance Quotes in Your Area

 The cost of flood insurance varies based upon where your house is located, as well as whether it's your primary residence—vacation rental homes and secondary houses may cost more to insure.
 Note that flood insurance, similar to windstorm insurance, should be purchased well in advance of a storm, as it can take a month before being in effect.
 If you live in an area that may face hurricanes, you likely won't be covered if you wait until a warning to purchase coverage, and your flood insurance claim will be denied.

-Renters insurance policies are similar to homeowners insurance, in that they'll cover certain damages associated with hurricanes, so long as the event is either named or not excluded from your policy.
-And renters insurance policies also don't cover flooding, so renters need separate policies to cover flood damage.
+Renters insurance policies are similar to homeowners insurance—they'll cover certain damages associated with hurricanes, so long as the event is either named or not excluded from your policy.
+Renters insurance policies also don't cover flooding, so renters need separate policies to cover flood damage.

 Unlike homeowners insurance, renters insurance doesn't cover hurricane damage to the outside of the building your condo or apartment is located in.
 Your landlord's insurance should cover damages to the external structure.
 In addition, if your apartment has covered damage from a hurricane, you would only have to pay your standard deductible.
 There's no hurricane deductible for renters insurance policies.